Vampticsoda/FPS-GODOT/README.md

 An immersive first-person shooter built in Godot Engine 4.4, inspired by the intense action and tactical depth of Call of Duty.

 ## 🎯 Overview
--This project aims to create a realistic, fast-paced FPS experience combining strategic combat, dynamic AI, and a gripping story.
-Players face high-stakes missions where every decision shapes the outcome.
+- This project aims to create a realistic, - fast-paced FPS experience combining strategic combat, - dynamic AI, and a gripping story. - Players face high-stakes missions where every decision shapes the outcome.

 ## 🎮 Gameplay Features
 - ✅ Realistic Gun Mechanics – Bullet drop, recoil patterns, and hit detection.